Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 Cost optimization strategies:

-• Consider implementing batching for operations where appropriate
+• Implement batching where appropriate

 6.5.
 Best Practices for Managing Secrets